German hydrogen train pioneer switches to cheaper battery power

 June 21, 2023

 Daimler Truck has celebrated the build of its 1 000th eCitaro electric low-floor bus for city use, available in fixed and articulated variants.
 Now, the Mannheim plant is gearing up for the hydrogen variant of the eCitaro, which uses a fuel cell as a range extender.
-The Mercedes-Benz eCitaro has This content has been archived. […]
+The Mercedes-Benz eCitaro has been in production since 2018, […]

 Solvay to use salt caverns for energy storage